InventPartners/Checkbox2Button/README.md

 ## Usage
 Include the JavaScript and CSS files.

-Add a the class "checkbox2button" to each "checkox" or "form-check" div which you wish to see converted to buttons.
+Add a the class "checkbox2button" to each "checkbox" or "form-check" div which you wish to see converted to buttons.

 View the [demo page](https://inventpartners.github.io/Checkbox2Button/) for further guidance on the markup etc.